 Building Your Wellington Horse Barn- Designing Your Horse Barn Takes Planning and Thought

-When touring prospective new residents through our town of Wellington Florida the comment heard frequently is that they can not tell the house from the barn.
+When touring prospective new residents through our town of Wellington Florida the comment heard frequently is that they can’t tell the house from the barn.
 Many of the stately barns in Wellington look similar to mansion estates.
 There are those who have horse barns and stalls that are cleaner than their human quarters.

 You can design a barn as a simple structure for one or two horses or you can go all out and design a barn fit for kings and queens.
 The impressive beauty of many of our horse barns is etched in memory banks of those who come for a visit to our southern style hometown feel town of Wellington Florida.